 The question you need to ask is: Will it help people?
 Improve lives?
 Alleviate human suffering.
 If so, you can be sure that dream is from God.
 God will enable you for that.

 d.
 It brings glory to God.

-Does the fulfilment of your dream in anyway bring glory to God?
+Does the fulfillment of your dream in anyway bring glory to God?
 Is God the number one reason you are chasing after that dream.
-That dream is birthed in the heart of God.

 These are just indicators for you but once you know that your dreams are in the will of God then: